^^ Back to top

 It can be carried out using your eggs and your partner's sperm, or eggs and/or sperm from donors.

 The National Institute for Health and Care Excellence (NICE) has published fertility guidelines that make recommendations about who should have access to IVF treatment on the NHS in England and Wales.

 These guidelines recommended that IVF should be offered to women under 43 years of age who have been trying to get pregnant through regular unprotected sex for two years, or who have had 12 cycles of artificial insemination.

-However, the final decision about who can have NHS-funded IVF in England is made by local Clinical Commissioning Groups (CCGs), and their criteria may be stricter than those recommended by NICE.
+However, the final decision about who can have NHS-funded IVF in Wales is made by local Health Boards, and their criteria may be stricter than those recommended by NICE.